The Caligula Effect Review

 The plot is organized into chapters, where each chapter features a new dungeon and boss musician.
 These villains are often tied to one of your party members and gives them a little focus.
 Each dungeon also features a vocal track performed by various Japanese musical groups.
 Honestly, the music is probably the most interesting element the game has to offer.

-Concisely, the plot is very bland and expected.
-Antagonists have unsurprising reasons why they want to stay in Mobius - they were unpopular in the real world, or unsuccessful, or fat, or bullied.
+Concisely, the overarching plot is very bland and expected.
+Antagonists have unsurprising reasons why they want to stay in Mobius - they were unpopular in the real world, or unsuccessful, or upset about their weight, or bullied.
 The party members also have similar hardships they must face in the real world, but being the protagonists, they decide to go back to face their problems head-on instead of avoiding them entirely.
-It's not a totally poor idea in concept, but the execution throughout the game feels very by-the-numbers, only giving a surface-level exploration of the characters and the issues they have in their life.
+It's a fine idea in concept, but the execution throughout the game feels very by-the-numbers, only giving a surface-level exploration of the characters and the issues they have in their life.

 Each chapter's flow is also quite similar to one another, so things ultimately feel repetitive most of the way through the game.